stellarxoxo/GD-Version-Control/README.md

 A command line program so you don't have to create hundreds of copies of everything you're working on in Geometry Dash

 ## Powershell Install Command
+1) Open powershell in administrator and run this command. then you are done
 ```powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12; Invoke-Expression "& { $(Invoke-WebRequest -UseBasicParsing 'https://raw.githubusercontent.com/stellarxoxo/GD-Version-Control/main/install.ps1') }"
 ```